When researching the question “How many countries are there in the world?” you will quickly find conflicting answers.

 Taiwan

-Taiwan has 13 diplomatic allies that recognize Taiwan as not having official relations with Beijing.
-This includes: Belize, Guatemala, Haiti, Holy See, Marshall Islands, Palau, Paraguay, St Lucia, St Kitts and Nevis, St Vincent and the Grenadines, Eswatini and Tuvalu.
+As of 2026, Taiwan maintains formal diplomatic relations with 12 countries.
+This includes Belize, Guatemala, Haiti, Holy See, Marshall Islands, Palau, Paraguay, St Lucia, St Kitts and Nevis, St Vincent and the Grenadines, Eswatini and Tuvalu.

 The United States does not support Taiwan independence as it has a longstanding One-China Policy: On January 1, 1979, the US decided to officially recognize the People’s Republic of China (PRC) as the only legitimate government of China, ending its formal relationship with the government of Taiwan, which had previously been recognized as China’s legal government.